Custom Sword Maker is a skilled, all-around craftsman (blacksmith, woodworker, leatherworker) who makes swords and other types of weapons.

 Dragons Breath Forge offers public and private classes for their students.
 They also have a Youtube Channel, which you can see here.

 You can find public classes on their Facebook here.
 They can prepare private classes for 3-14 students at once.

 Find more information here.

-If you’re interested in finding a swordsmithing course near you, we suggest that you use Google and try to find one near you.
-Having an experienced custom sword maker teaching you everything you need, is a lot better way of learning the craft than buying books and looking videos.
+If you’re interested in finding a swordsmithing course near you, we suggest you use Google and try to find one near you.
+Having an experienced custom sword maker teaching you everything you need is a lot better way of learning the craft than buying books and looking at videos.

 We hope you like our Finding the Best Custom Sword Maker article, and please let us know what’s your experience with them below.